-Michele Hunter is a new board member who grew up in Winnetka and now lines in Glenview with her husband and two children ages 12 and 14.
+Michele Hunter is a new board member who grew up in Winnetka and now lines in Glenview with her husband and two children.
 She is a principal at the Architecture firm, Architrave Ltd. in Chicago and has spent many years volunteering at local schools and as a soccer coach.
 Michele is interested in helping adolescents navigate through junior high and high school and is eager to help Haven reach as many young teens as possible.

-Mitchell Loveman, 53, was born and raised in Shaker Heights, Ohio.
+Mitchell Loveman, was born and raised in Shaker Heights, Ohio.
 He graduated from Northwestern University in 1984 with a Bachelor of Science degree in Communication Studies from the School of Speech.
-Mitchell has been a full service Commercial Real Estate Broker in the Greater Metropolitan Chicago area for over 30 years, specializing in corporate office Tenant Advisory Services, currently holding the position as Executive Managing Director with NY based Newmark Grubb Knight Frank.
+Mitchell has been a full-service Commercial Real Estate Broker in the Greater Metropolitan Chicago area for over 30 years, specializing in corporate office Tenant Advisory Services, currently holding the position as Executive Managing Director with NY based Newmark Grubb Knight Frank.
 He is a volunteer Assistant Basketball Coach at Evanston Township High School for the Sophomore Girls Team.
-Mitchell currently resides in Winnetka, IL with his wife Sally Lou and their three (3) children: Marin (22), Carly (20) and Billy (16).
+Mitchell currently resides in Winnetka, IL with his wife Sally Lou and their three children.

 Randy has been a board member of Haven for more than a decade.
 He is the past Treasurer, a position he held for 7 years.
 He holds a degree in Psychology, with a specialization in working with children.
 In that Randy’s career choice as an employee benefit consultant took him in a different direction, he chose to work with children by coaching many levels of various sports as well as working with Haven.
 Both of his children have spent many years on the youth board during high school at New Trier.